-File #: Z16-0007 Version: 1 Name:
+File #: Z16-0007a Version: 1 Name:

-Type: Planning and Zoning

-Commission
+Туре: Ordinance

-File created: 9/6/2016 In control: Planning and Zoning Commission
+File created: 10/27/2016 In control: City Council

-On agenda: 10/26/2016 Final action:
+On agenda: 12/6/2016 Final action:

-Title: Hold a public hearing and consider making a recommendation to City Council regarding amending feet west of Fry Street.
-(Z16-0007, Fry Street overlay District Amendment, Ron Menguita)

-Subchapter 35.7.5, the Fry Street Overlay District, to create a new subarea and development standards for a mixed use development on approximately 1.75 acres, generally located north of Hickory Street, south of Oak Street, approximately 200 feet east of Avenue B and approximately 125
+Title: Hold a public hearing and consider adoption of an ordinance of the City of Denton, Texas, amending Subchapter 35.7.5, the Fry Street Overlay District, to create a new subarea and development standards for a mixed use development on approximately 1.75 acres of land, generally located north of Hickory Street, south of Oak Street, approximately 200 feet east of Avenue B and approximately 125 feet west of Fry Street, in the City of Denton, Denton County, Texas; providing for a penalty in the maximum amount of \$2,000.00 for violations thereof; providing a severability clause and an effective date.
+The Planning and Zoning Commission recommends denial (4-1).
+A supermajority vote by Council is required for approval.

 Sponsors:

 Indexes:

 Code sections:

 Attachments: 1.
-Site Location, 2.
-Zoning Map, 3.
-Future Land Use Map, 4.
-Project Narrative, 5.
-Draft Fry Street

-Overlay District Amendment, 6.
-Notificiation Map, 7.
-Public Hearing Notice Responses
+Exhibit 1 - Site Location, 2.
+Exhibit 2 - Zoning Map, 3.
+Exhibit 3 - Future Land Use Map, 4.
+Exhibit 4 - Project Narrative, 5.
+Exhibit 5 - Draft Fry Street Overlay District Amendment, 6.
+Exhibit 6 - Notification Map, 7.
+Exhibit 7 - Public Hearing Notice Responses, 8.
+Exhibit 8 - Draft Planning and Zoning Commission Meeting Minutes, 9.
+Exhibit 9 - Draft Ordinance

 Date Ver.
-Action By Action Result
+Action By / Act on Result

-Planning Report

-Z16-0007/ Fry Street Overlay District Amendment City Council District 3 Planning & Zoning Commission October 26, 2016

-REQUEST:
+AGENDA INFORMATION SHEET

+DEPARTMENT: Department of Development Services

+ACM: Jon Fortune

+DATE: December 6, 2016

+SUBJECT

-Hold a public hearing and consider making a recommendation to City Council regarding amending Subchapter 35.7.5, the Fry Street Overlay District, to create a new subarea and development standards for a mixed use development on approximately 1.75 acres, generally located north of Hickory Street, south of Oak Street, approximately 200 feet east of Avenue B and approximately 125 feet west of Fry Street.
-(Z16-0007, Fry Street overlay District Amendment, Ron Menguita)
+Hold a public hearing and consider adoption of an ordinance of the City of Denton, Texas, amending Subchapter 35.7.5, the Fry Street Overlay District, to create a new subarea and development standards for a mixed use development on approximately 1.75 acres of land, generally located north of Hickory Street, south of Oak Street, approximately 200 feet east of Avenue B and approximately 125 feet west of Fry Street, in the City of Denton, Denton County, Texas; providing for a penalty in the maximum amount of \$2,000.00 for violations thereof; providing a severability clause and an effective date.
+The Planning and Zoning Commission recommends denial (4-1).
+A supermajority vote by Council is required for approval.